Profile: Curating, Art Consultancy & Academia

-Curating and programming exhibitions of modern and contemporary art, research, teaching, writing, producing and publishing articles, books and catalogues.
-As a producer and curator, he has worked on numerous monographic and thematic exhibitions encompassing the complete life cycle of art production, from inception to exhibition and interpretation, across a spectrum of work (commissions, residencies, gallery and site-specific exhibitions, publications, festivals, symposiums, net and online projects, talks and events) with a particular focus on championing the work of emerging and mid-career artists.
+As a curator and producer, he has worked on numerous monographic and thematic exhibitions encompassing the complete life cycle of art production, from inception to exhibition and interpretation, across a spectrum of work (commissions, residencies, gallery and site-specific exhibitions, publications, festivals, symposiums, talks and events), working with artists, commercial and not-for-profit agencies, galleries and museums on curatorial and specialist projects.

-From 1994-2005 he worked at Film and Video Umbrella, London that brought him into contact with the contemporary art world during the heyday of the YBAs.
-Initially involved in the production of touring programmes of experimental video and performance; Vito Acconci, Marina Abramovic and Ulay, Cheryl Donegan, and later the realisation of national touring exhibitions of newly commissioned work in moving image and new media, highlights of which include; Cinerama by the Turner Prize nominee and British filmmaker and artist Isaac Julien; Parade by Turner Prize winner Mark Leckey; A Free and Anonymous Monument by Jane and Louise Wilson and Looking for Alfred by acclaimed Belgian artist, Johan Grimonprez exploring the legacy of Alfred Hitchcock among many others.
-Concurrently, he worked at the Institute of Contemporary Arts, London (ICA); overseeing the institute’s new media lab, and major bi-annual digital media festival working with artists such as John Maeda (MIT).
+Beginning his career at Film and Video Umbrella, London during the heyday of the YBAs.
+He was initially involved in touring experimental film, video and performance programmes; Vito Acconci, Marina Abramovic and Ulay, Cheryl Donegan, Douglas Gordon, Gillian Wearing, Sam Taylor-Wood and Vanessa Beecroft.
+Later the realisation of national touring exhibitions of newly commissioned work in artists’ moving image and time-based media, working with galleries and cultural institution’s, highlights of which include; Cinerama by the Turner Prize nominee and British artist filmmaker Isaac Julien; Parade by Turner Prize winner Mark Leckey; A Free and Anonymous Monument by Jane and Louise Wilson and Looking for Alfred by acclaimed Belgian artist, Johan Grimonprez exploring the legacy of Alfred Hitchcock among many others.

-The first international residency and solo exhibition for Nissan Art Award winner Yuko Mohri and the ambitious residency and touring exhibition project A Gift to Those Who Contemplate the Wonders of Cities and the Marvels of Travelling.
+The first international residency and solo exhibition for Nissan Art Award winner Yuko Mohri and residency and touring exhibition projects such as A Gift to Those Who Contemplate the Wonders of Cities and the Marvels of Travelling.
 A cultural exchange of two artists between the UK and Japan, undertaken during the 150th anniversary of formal links between the two countries.
 In 2006 he was nominated by writer and curator Karen Smith to participate in the inaugural residency programme of OCT Contemporary Art Terminal (OCAT Shenzhen).

-A Cultural Leadership Award in 2009; UK Government-funded investment in excellence in leadership across the creative and cultural industries in collaboration with Central Saint Martins and P3 art and environment Tokyo.
-Drew him closer into research and curating in Japan, and led to him taking a research role (International Projects Fine Art) at Central Saint Martins, University of the Arts London followed by Research Fellowships at the school and The Japan Foundation.
-Outcomes of which included a joint symposia with Tokyo Geidai and later establishment of the academic and research relationships between Japan and China.
+A Cultural Leadership Award; UK Government-funded investment in excellence in leadership across the creative and cultural industries with Visiting Arts, Central Saint Martins and P3 art and environment Tokyo; drew him closer to research and curatorial activities in Japan, and led to his role as International Projects in Fine Art, UK-Japan at Central Saint Martins, University of the Arts London.
+Followed by Research Fellowships at the school and The Japan Foundation, outcomes of which include a joint symposia with Tokyo Geidai and later establishment of collaborative academic and research activities.
 The former supporting the establishment of the Global Art Course a joint project of the Graduate School of Fine Arts, Tokyo University of the Arts, in 2015, in collaboration with the École Nationale Supérieure des Beaux-Arts de Paris; Central Saint Martins, University of the Arts London; and the School of Art Institute of Chicago.